What’s special about October?

 Places especially worth going to in October

-The people of Asker voted the path around Sem Lake as the designated site for the year 2000.
-This is a very pleasant walk of about 5 km.
+The people of Asker municipality voted the path around Sem Lake as the designated site for the year 2000.
+This is a pleasant walk of about 5 km.
 It is very popular with both the local population and visitors to Asker.
-A view of cows in a pasture on the lake...read more
+A view of cows in a pasture on the...read more

 The King's Viewing Platform is 484 meters above the Tyrifjorden and Steinsfjorden lakes.
 You can either start at Sundvolden and hike the 1300 meters up to Kleivstua or you can drive up to Kleivstua parking area beside the hotel (this is a toll road and...read more